Skip to main content

 Thatched properties

-Thatch fires spread rapidly and they’re extremely difficult to extinguish, so many homes are sadly destroyed.
+Thatch fires spread rapidly and they’re very difficult to extinguish, so many homes are sadly destroyed.

-Nearly a quarter of thatched property fires we attended over the last six years saw the whole building damaged.
+Nearly a quarter of thatched property fires we attended over recent years saw the whole building damaged.

 A thatched red brick cottage.
 There is a wreath on the white front door and a white picket fence outside.